dtolpin/offtopia.net/content/posts/stochastic-conditioning.md

 	\end{aligned}
 \end{equation}

-* A prior is imposed on the latent variable x.
+* A prior is imposed on the latent variable $x$.
-* Then, observations y are drawn from a distribution conditioned on x.
+* Then, observations $y$ are drawn from a distribution conditioned on $x$.

-The program and the observations are passed to an inference algorithm which infers the posterior of latent variable x.
+The program and the observations are passed to an inference algorithm which infers the posterior of latent variable $x$.

 The questions is: what is observed?